 • Time: Bacteria require time to multiply.
 When small numbers of bacteria are present, the risk is usually low, but extended time with the right conditions will allow the bacteria to multiply and increase the risk of contamination.

-Unpreserved meat has only a relatively short life in storage.
+Unpreserved meat, such as beef, pork and lamb has only a relatively short life in storage.
 Perishable meats should be refrigerated, frozen, dried promptly or curred.
 Storage of fresh meats is a complex discipline that affects the costs, storage life and eating quality of the meat, and the appropriate techniques vary with the kind of meat and the particular requirements.
 Modern techniques of preparing meat for storage vary with the type of meat and special requirement of tenderness, flavor, hygiene, and economy.

 When storing meats, poultry, and seafood items, remember the Critical Control Point.